 If this option is used multiple times, the last occurrence sets the amount.
-If unspecified, the option defaults to 60 seconds.

 --key <key>

 (SSL/SSH) Private key file name.
 Allows you to provide your private key in this separate file.

 --key-type <type>

 (SSL) Private key file type.
 Specify which type your --key provided private key is.
 DER, PEM, and ENG are supported.
 If not specified, PEM is assumed.